lencap/vm/README.md

 Also leaving around original Bash versions for posterity.
 And there is also a __C__ language version in its initial development stages, to learn more about VirtualBox C Program bindings.
 See [c folder](https://github.com/lencap/vm/tree/master/c).

 TODO:
-* Say more about the `prov` command, which can provision one or many VMs in the Vagrant style.
+* Say more about the `prov` command, which can provision one or multiple VMs in a style similar to Vagrant.
-* Say more about the networking of these OVA and how the utility uses them.
-All VM have NIC1 set as NAT type for communicating out, and NIC2 as Host-Only to communicate with each other.
+* Say more about the networking of these VMs.
+Like other similiar utilities, NIC1 set as NAT type for communicating out, and NIC2 as Host-Only to communicate with each other.
 * Explain that specially packaged OVAs are required.
-See `vm imgdawn` for how to create them.
+See `vm imgpack` for how to create them.

 ## Prerequisites
 Tested on macos v10.15.2 with VirtualBox v6.1.0